alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 To start with, let us understand type systems and thier importance.

 #### Type Systems
-A type is a system of judgement and inference rules.
-A judgement is a claim and Inference rules are used to derieve judgements from other judgements that are valid.[[1]](https://ilyasergey.net/YSC3208/_static/lectures/PLDI-Week-09-typing.pdf)
+A type system is a system of judgement and inference rules.
+A judgement is a claim and inference rules are used to derieve judgements from other judgements that are valid.[[1]](https://ilyasergey.net/YSC3208/_static/lectures/PLDI-Week-09-typing.pdf)

 For example,  ```3``` is an integer is a judgement.
 In the expression ```var a = 6 + 5```, the type of ```a``` is an integer is an inference because we can infer that we will get an integer when we add two integers.
-Java and Scala are both statically typed languages with a type system.
+A programming language with judgements and inference rules are called typed languages.
+Java and Scala are examples of statically typed languages.
 A language is said to be statically typed if its type is known at compile time instead of runtime.

+#### Sound Type Systems
 A type system is sound if it provides the guarantee that it will do what it says.
 For example, if a function in Scala is supposed to return a List, it will return a list and not a set.

-Type cehcking is important because it can statically rule out run time errors such as adding a string to a integer in the expression ```"a" + 42```.
-Type checking also provides information about types of intermediate operators to the compiler, provides extra information that can be used in compiler optimization and much more.
+Type checking refers to the idea of verifying that the constraints associated with types are enforced either *statically* at compile time or *dynamically* run time.
+For compiled language, Static Type checking is important because it can statically rule out run time errors such as adding a string to an integer.
+For example, the expression ```"a" + 42```  is deemed incorrect at compile time because you cannot add a string to an integer.
+Type checking is also important because it provides information about types of intermediate operators to the compiler, provides extra information that can be used in compiler optimization and much more.
+As a programming language designer, you want to make sure that your type system obeys your specifications, i.e. your type system is sound.

-The fact that static type checkers are conservative and can rule out possible run time errors in programming languages can also be a disadvantage.
-For example, your type checker may now allow a program that would eventually execute without an error.
-As a result, dynamically typed languages can be more expressive.
-Python and JavaScript are examples of dynamically typed languages.
+#### Java and Scala's type systems are Unsound
+To prove that Java and Scala's type system are unsound, all we have to show is an example of a violation of a specification of the language.
+This report examines a particualr example of a violation of the type system in Scala, and hence, shows that Scala's type system is unsound.
+Java has a similar problem and you can find more about it [[here]](https://ilyasergey.net/YSC3208/_static/papers/null.pdf).

 #### Path Dependent Types in Scala